 These fighting men represented the first black professional soldiers in a peacetime army.
 The recruits came from varied backgrounds including former slaves and veterans from service in the Civil War.

 The nickname Buffalo Soldiers began with the Cheyenne warriors in 1867.
 The actual Cheyenne translation was Wild Buffalo.
-The nickname was given out of respect and the fierce fighting ability of the 10th cavalry.
+The nickname given out of respect and the fierce fighting ability of the 10th cavalry.
 Over time, Buffalo Soldiers became a generic term for all African American Soldiers.

 The Legacy Lives On

 The motorcycle club was formed in Greenville, South Carolina during the 1999 National Bikers Round-up to consolidate the educational and charitable efforts.
 Since conception, the National Association of Buffalo Soldiers and Trooper Motorcycle Club (NABSTMC) is the largest African American motorcycle club in the United States; with over 120 chapters throughout the U.S. and overseas.